 • Companies Experiencing Rapid Growth: Not being able to keep up with payments due to growth can be helped by factoring.

-Why Do Businesses Use Factoring Companies?
+Why Would Construction Businesses Use Factoring?

-• Working Capital: It allows businesses to reinvest in growth, pay suppliers, purchase materials and inventory, and cover operating expenses.
+• Stopgap Working Capital: It allows businesses to reinvest in growth, pay suppliers, purchase materials and inventory, and cover operating expenses.

 • Credit Risk Mitigation: Factoring companies help shoulder the risk in the event of customer non-payment.

-What Are Some Disadvantages of Using a Factoring Company?
+What Are Some Disadvantages of Factoring?

 • Business Suitability: Factoring may not be ideal for very low-profit margin businesses.

-• Factor/Business Relationships: If not clearly communicated with clients, businesses could introduce “awkward” customer relationships when the factoring company takes over an invoice.
+• Factor/Business Relationships: If not clearly communicated with their clients, businesses could introduce “awkward” customer relationships when the factoring company takes over an invoice.

 How Does a Factoring Company Make Money?